DSD-DBS/py-capellambse/docs/source/development/low-level-api.rst

    when modifying a model.
 Therefore it is very easy to break a model using it, which can be very hard to recover from.
 Proceed with caution.

-As ``GenericElement`` instances are simply wrappers around the raw XML elements, any changes to their attributes are directly reflected by changes to the attributes or children of the underlying XML element and vice versa.
+As ``ModelElement`` instances are simply wrappers around the raw XML elements, any changes to their attributes are directly reflected by changes to the attributes or children of the underlying XML element and vice versa.
 This means that no special care needs to be taken to keep the high-level and low-level parts of the API synchronized.

 In many cases, the attribute names of the high-level API match those in the XML, with the difference that the former uses ``snake_case`` naming (as is